open/close all folders

 - Lieutenant Yamamoto of Irresponsible Captain Tylor meets up with the rest of the crew, attempting to rescue Tylor from a firing squad but unable to find him in his cell in order to tell them where the execution would be carried out.

 - Kouji Kabuto from Mazinger Z did this after an Achilles in His Tent in episode 7.
-Since everybody blamed him for the destruction the Mechanical Beast and Mazinger-Z had caused as they battled (in spite of if he would have not fought, the destruction and the death toll would have been worse!), and not even Sayaka was willing fighting anymore, he decided staying in home.
-His best friend and brother tried to reason with him, but he would not listen.
+Since everybody blamed him for the destruction the Mechanical Beast and Mazinger-Z had caused as they battled (never mind that, had he not fought, the destruction and the death toll would have been worse!), and not even Sayaka was willing to fight anymore, he decided to stay at home.
+Both his best friend and brother tried to reason with him, but he would not listen.
 Finally, he listened to reason when the Mechanical Beast struck again, and he fought.

 - Shinji from Neon Genesis Evangelion pulls this off when he runs away for the second time.
 Situation: Rei and Asuka are both defeated, Zeruel breaks into the command center... just in time for Unit 01 to break through the wall and punch the Angel in the face, meters in front of the entire command staff.

 - The Rebuild version of said battle upped the ante even higher: he came back because he witnessed Zeruel eating Rei and took it personal.